Yes, those wacky egg people had another wild idea...

 The Amundsens spent last couple summers amending the soil with LoLa’s nutrient-rich droppings and sea minerals (using products with amusing names like “Liquid Squid”) to create nutrient-dense, flavorful berries.
 The crew planted Boyne, Killarney and Nova varieties – all good eating fruits.

-Farmer Jason Amundsen, along with his brother Brian, and other Locally Laid'ers, have been busily adding crops to the 80-acres in Wrenshall.
+Farmer Jason Amundsen, along with a trusty crew, have been busily adding crops to the 80-acres in Wrenshall.